stacks-network/stacks/basic-usage.md

 }
 ```

-After a few hours, your registration should go through and you’ll be able to update your DNS records for the name.
+After a few hours, your registration should go through and you'll be able to update your DNS records for the name.

 ### Updates